Tools

 They look for clarity and trust

-Pricing, messaging, and signals that help them decide.
+Pricing, messaging, and signals help them decide

-They hesitate… then leave
+They hesitate.
+Then leave

 Signal & Flow in numbers

-30s Time to see what's wrong
+30s Time to See What's Wrong

-Questions we get asked a lot
+Questions we get asked

 That is exactly the problem Signal & Flow is built for.
 Traffic without enquiries usually means something on the site is creating doubt or confusion before a visitor gets to your contact details.
 It might be the way the page is laid out, a call to action that isn't clear, or something as simple as missing trust signals.
 The audit finds the specific issues and tells you what to fix.